Download PDF

 Interim Income in Place

-An existing 6-unit RSO building generates holding income through plan-check and financing — a rare carry offset on an otherwise shovel-ready development site.
+An existing 6-unit RSO building generates holding income through pre-construction and financing — a rare carry offset on a Ready-to-Issue development site.

 Positioning